Azure/azure-quickstart-templates/jboss-eap-clustered-multivm-rhel/README.md

 Once the deployment is successful, go to the outputs section of the deployment to obtain the **app URL**.
 You can access the RHEL VM and the application by following one of the 3 options:

-1. Create a Jump VM in a different subnet (new subnet) in the same Virtual Network and access the Load Balancer and RHEL VM via Jump VM.
+1. Create a Jump VM in a different Virtual Network and access the Load Balancer and RHEL VM using Virtual Network Peering. (recommended method).
-2. Create a Jump VM in a different Virtual Network and access the Load Balancer and RHEL VM using Virtual Network Peering. (recommended method)
+2. Create a Jump VM in a different subnet (new subnet) in the same Virtual Network and access the Load Balancer and RHEL VM via Jump VM.
 3. Using an Application Gateway.

   ![alt text](images/outputs.png)

 **Option 1 of 3**.
-Create a Jump VM in a different subnet (new subnet) in the same Virtual Network and access the Load Balancer and RHEL VM via Jump VM.
+Create a Jump VM in a different Virtual Network and access the Load Balancer and RHEL VM using Virtual Network Peering.

-   - [Add a new subnet](https://docs.microsoft.com/azure/virtual-network/virtual-network-manage-subnet#add-a-subnet) in the existing Virtual Network which contains the RHEL VMs.
+   - [Create a Windows Virtual Machine](https://docs.microsoft.com/azure/virtual-machines/windows/quick-create-portal#create-virtual-machine) - in a new Azure Resource Group, create a Windows VM.
+This should be in the same location as the Resource Group you deployed the template.
+Provide the required details and leave other configurations as default.
+This will create the Jump VM in a new Virtual Network.

-   - [Create a Windows Virtual Machine](https://docs.microsoft.com/azure/virtual-machines/windows/quick-create-portal#create-virtual-machine) in Azure in the same Resource Group you deployed the template.
-Provide the required details and leave other configurations as default except for the Virtual Network and subnet.
-Make sure you select the existing Virtual Network in the Resource Group and select the subnet you just created in the step above.
-This will be your Jump VM.
+   - [Peer the Virtual Networks](https://docs.microsoft.com/azure/virtual-network/tutorial-connect-virtual-networks-portal#peer-virtual-networks) - this is how you associate the Load Balancer with the Jump VM.
+Once the Virtual Network peering is successful, they can communicate with each other.

-   - Access Jump VM Public IP - once the Jump VM is successfully deployed, go to the VM details page and copy the Public IP.
+   - Go to the Jump VM details page and copy the Public IP.
 Log into the Jump VM using this Public IP.

    - To obtain the Private IP of a RHEL VM, go to the VM details page.
 Under Settings section go to *Networking* and copy the NIC Private IP.
 Open a web browser inside the Jump VM, go to **http://<PRIVATE_IP_Address>:8080** and you should see the web page as follows.
 Use the same Private IP to log into the RHEL VM.